-If you’re just starting out to make pralines, you may not have the fancy equipment to speed up the chocolate dipping process.
+If you’re just starting out to make truffles, pralines, or other candy chocolates, you may not have the fancy equipment to speed up the chocolate dipping process.
 But no worries!
-In this article, we’re covering what you need to know when dipping chocolate and the 2 techniques you can master to create the perfect pralines.
+In this article, we’re covering what you need to know when dipping chocolate and two techniques you can master to create the perfect pralines.

 3 Tips Before YOu Dip your pralines